-If you have added the Snowflake CA into the NiFi truststore, you may skip this section.
+If you already added the Snowflake CA into the NiFi truststore, you may skip this section.
 For example, this is the case if you are using Flow Management clusters in CDP Public Cloud.

-You must have downloaded the Snowflake JDBC driver jar file.
+You have downloaded the Snowflake JDBC driver jar file.

-1. Merge the content of the JDK truststore (represented by the file cacerts), using the below command:
+1. Merge the content of the JDK truststore (represented by the file cacerts), you can use the below command: